apache/druid/docs/ingestion/native-batch.md

   no data written by this task, they will be left alone.
 If any existing segments partially overlap with the `granularitySpec`'s intervals, the portion of those segments outside the new segments' intervals will still be visible.
-- You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to drop all existing segments that start and end within your `granularitySpec`'s intervals, regardless of if new data are in existing segments or not (this is only applicable if `appendToExisting` is set to false and `interval` specified in `granularitySpec`).
+- You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to drop all existing segments that start and end within your `granularitySpec`'s intervals.
+This applies whether or not the new data covers all existing segments.
+  `dropExisting` only applies when `appendToExisting` is false and the  `granularitySpec` contains an `interval`.

-  Here are some examples on when to set `dropExisting` flag in the `ioConfig` to true
+  The following examples demonstrate when to set the `dropExisting` property to true in the `ioConfig`:

-  - Example 1: Existing segment has a interval of 2020-01-01 to 2021-01-01 (YEAR segmentGranularity) and we are trying to overwrite the whole interval of 2020-01-01 to 2021-01-01 with new data in smaller segmentGranularity, MONTH.
+  - Example 1: Consider an existing segment with an interval of 2020-01-01 to 2021-01-01 and YEAR segmentGranularity.
+You want to overwrite the whole interval of 2020-01-01 to 2021-01-01 with new data using the finer segmentGranularity of MONTH.
-  If new data we are ingesting does not have data in all 12 months from 2020-01-01 to 2021-01-01 (even if it does have data in every month of the existing data), then this would then prevent the original YEAR segment from being dropped.
-By setting `dropExisting` flag to true, we can drop the original 2020-01-01 to 2021-01-01 (YEAR segmentGranularity) segment, which is no longer needed.
+  If the replacement data does not have a record within every months from 2020-01-01 to 2021-01-01 Druid cannot drop the original YEAR segment even if it does include all the replacement.
+Set `dropExisting` to true in this case to drop the original segment at year `segmentGranularity` since you no longer need it.
-  - Example 2: Re-ingesting/overwriting a datasource and the new data does not contains time intervals that already existed in the datasource.
-For example, if a user has the following MONTH segmentGranularity data: `Jan has 1 record, Feb has 10 records, Mar has 10 records` in the datasource.
-Now the user is trying to re-ingest with new data that overwrites all the existing data.
+  - Example 2: Consider the case where you want to re-ingest or overwrite a datasource and the new data does not contains some time intervals that exist in the datasource.
+For example, a datasource contains the following data at MONTH segmentGranularity:
-   The new data has the following data for each month: `Jan has 0 record, Feb has 10 records, Mar has 9 records`.
+    January: 1 record
+    February: 10 records
+    March: 10 records
+  You want to re-ingest and overwrite with new data as follows:
+    January: 0 records
+    February: 10 records
+    March: 9 records
-   Without setting `dropExisting` to true, the result after ingestion with overwrite (using the same MONTH segmentGranularity) would be:
+  Unless you set `dropExisting` to true, the result after ingestion with overwrite using the same MONTH segmentGranularity would be:
+    January: 1 record
+    February: 10 records
+    March: 9 records
-   `Jan has 1 record, Feb has 10 records, Mar has 9 records`.
-However, this is incorrect as the new data has 0 record for Jan and the user would expect to see that Jan has 0 record.
-By setting `dropExisting` flag to true, we can drop the original segment of Janurary which is no longer needed (as new ingested data does not have any data in Janurary).
+  This is incorrect since the new data has 0 records for January.
+Setting `dropExisting` to true to drop the original segment for Janurary that is not needed since the newly ingested data has no records for January.

 ### Task syntax

 A sample task is shown below: